jestingthomas/tic-tac-toe/README.md

-A simple reactjs app for 2 player tic tac toe game.
+# A simple reactjs app for 2 player tic tac toe game.
 Enjoy!!

+To play simply clone the repo and run `npm run start` command in command line